sigstore/sigstore-blog/content/rekor-public-instance-hardening.md

 # **Hardening Sigstore Public Infrastructure**

-As Sigstore has grown to secure software production worldwide, our focus has increasingly shifted toward hardening our public-good infrastructure, reducing attack surfaces, and ensuring seamless interoperability across the developer ecosystem.
-To achieve this, **we are reducing the number of supported entry types on the Sigstore public deployment.**
+To harden our public-good infrastructure, reduce attack surfaces, and ensure seamless interoperability across the developer ecosystem, **we are reducing the number of supported entry types on the Sigstore public deployment transparency log.**

+This change will have **no impact** for users of Cosign and Sigstore SDKs, as well as integrators using these client libraries.

 This decision is driven by a lack of client support and adoption for several older or experimental entry types.
 By narrowing our focus to a core set of highly adopted, well-supported schemas, we can deliver a more secure, performant, and reliable transparency log for everyone.

-This change will have **no impact** for users of Cosign and Sigstore SDKs, as well as integrators using these client libraries.

 **Why Streamline Entry Types?**